sebanc/brunch/README.md

 The Brunch framework purpose is to create a generic x86_64 ChromeOS image from an official recovery image.
 To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.

-**Warning: with this setup, ChromeOS is not running in a virtual machine and has therefore direct access to all your devices.
-As such, many bad things can happen with your device and mostly your data.
-Make sure you only use this framework on a device which does not contain any sensitive data and keep non-sensitive data synced with a cloud service.
-I cannot be held responsible for anything bad that would happen to your device, including data loss.**
+**Warning: As Brunch is not the intended way for ChromeOS to work, at some point a ChromeOS script could potentially behave badly with Brunch and delete data unexpectedly (even on non-ChromeOS partitions).
+Also, ChromeOS recovery images include device firmware updates that a close enough device might potentially accept and get flashed with the wrong firmware.
+By installing Brunch you agree to take those risks and I cannot be held responsible for anything bad that would happen to your device including data loss.
+It is therefore highly recommended to only use this framework on a device which does not contain any sensitive data and to keep non-sensitive data synced with a cloud service.**

 ## Hardware support and added features